What is hip arthrosis?

 Special attention should be paid to rehabilitation for hip arthrosis.
 The rehabilitation focuses on reducing arthrosis-related symptoms, pain, and dysfunctions, and improving the patient’s quality of life, which is often severely affected.
 Regular

 physical and occupational therapy may significantly slow down the progression of arthrosis, and may greatly reduce the limitations in everyday life.
-Specially coordinated exercise programs can help strengthen the supporting muscles around the hip
+Specially coordinated exercise programmes can help strengthen the supporting muscles around the hip

 joint and thus relieve symptoms.
 Training on aids (such as rollators) and nutrition advice are also part of a thorough rehabilitation (Rabenberg 2013).